 Pro Tip: Want your best chance at spotting a bison in the wild?
-We uncovered The Best National Parks to See American Bison.
+We took a closer look to uncover what are the Best National Parks to See American Bison.

 Like all animals, bison live where the food supply is abundant.
 For them, this means grassy areas like plains, prairies, and river valleys.

 The bison is easily recognizable with its big head and shoulder hump.
 It also has shaggy brown fur, a mane and beard, and relatively short, black horns.
 It has a long tail with a tuft of hair.

 The male bison stands up to 6 feet tall and weighs up to 2,500 pounds.
 Females are shorter, 4 to 5 feet tall, and weigh about half as much.
 Bison start big, too; newborn calves weigh 30 to 70 pounds.

 Bison are big-time grazers.
 They typically eat grasses, weeds, and leafy plants.
 They can graze for up to 11 hours a day.

 Pro Tip: Wildlife lovers will love exploring these 7 Best States to See Wolverines in the Wild.

 An actual buffalo, rather than a bison, is not native to the Americas.
 There are a few kinds, including the water buffalo and the African buffalo.
 You may have heard of the Cape buffalo, a subspecies of the African buffalo.